jamiedraws/BEM/using-bem.md

 }
 ```

 Check it out.
-I'm able to reuse all of the styling that is defined in the `.header` module for 3 different headers and I'm using the modifiers `.header--post` and `.header--mini` to create variance.
+I'm able to reuse all of the styling that is defined in the `.header` module for 3 different headers and I'm using the modifiers `.header--post` and `.header--mini` to create subtle variance.

 ## The Next Guy After Me